KaroG97/GestureSensorUseLab/README.md

 Branch Policy

-Master Branch: Contains ONLY working and tested code and completed tasks
+Main Branch: Contains ONLY working and tested code and completed tasks

 Development Branch: Root to all pending branches, only working code here!